jaqezita/CS50/README.md

 # CS50
-Playing with challenges and exercicises from CS50 Harvard cursus
+Playing with challenges and exercicises from CS50 Harvard.